DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 ## Assignment

-Write a journal entry that addresses the following: What mindset challenges do you struggle with the most?
+Write a couple of paragraphs that address the following:

+1. What mindset challenges do you struggle with the most?

+Submit .....